-It has been estimated that between 15 and 33% of people over 65 years of age have dry eye disease.
+Between 15 and 33% of people over 65 years of age have been estimated to have dry eye disease.
 It is however difficult to truly estimate its prevalence, because people with less intense symptoms are less likely to report their condition.
 It is more prevalent in women and in older people, however dry eye syndrome can affect anyone at any age or gender.
 In order to understand this disease we need to understand its causes.

-In our Dry Eye Clinic, I am commonly asked what the cause of severe dry eyes is.
+In our Dry Eye Clinic, patients commonly ask me what is the cause of severe dry eyes.
 Understandably, sufferers want to have more insight into why they have developed this condition.
 Unfortunately, there is rarely a straightforward answer.
 For most people, it is not one, but a combination of causes.

 - Meibomian gland (MGD) is by far the most common cause of dry eye and one of the few causes that has effective treatment